iyht/Stable-Neo-hookean-Flesh-Simulation/README.md

 ```

 ## Acknowledgement
-The framework of this project that I used is based on [assignment](https://github.com/dilevin/CSC417-a3-finite-elements-3d) from Prof. David I.W.
+The framework of this project is based on [assignment](https://github.com/dilevin/CSC417-a3-finite-elements-3d) from Prof. David I.W.
 Levin.